Barsha-Rani-Sahu/Online_Clothing_Store/README.md

 ## Technologies Used

 - **Flask**: Python web framework for backend development.
-- **SQLite**: Lightweight database to store user, product, and order data.
+- **SQL**: Lightweight database to store user, product, and order data.
 - **HTML/CSS/JavaScript**: For the frontend design and interactivity.
 - **Bootstrap**: Used for styling the frontend with responsive layout.